Ernest Cuneo: Post-war activities

 In March 1951, Cuneo and a small group of investors purchased the North American Newspaper Alliance (NANA).
 In addition, Cuneo and the Bell Syndicate-North American Newspaper Alliance group acquired the McClure Newspaper Syndicate in September 1952, with Louis Ruppel installed as president and editor.
 Cuneo acquired full control over NANA in the mid-1950s and served as president until 1963 when he sold it.
 Because of Cuneo's association with former members of American and British intelligence, including Fleming and Bryce, and because some writers in the Cuneo era had alleged links to the CIA, critics have suggested that NANA under his tenure was a front for espionage.
+Cuneo was involved with the Citizens Committee for a Free Cuba, an anti-Castro organisation formed in the 1960s.

 He remained with NANA as a columnist and military analyst from 1963 to 1980.
 For a number of years Cuneo wrote a syndicated column, "Take It or Leave It," which appeared three times a week.
 Earlier (in the early 1960s) he took over the "National Whirligig," the original "news behind the news" column which appeared five days a week; writing that column until his death.

 He also later served as editor-at-large of The Saturday Evening Post.

 Cuneo also wrote several books.
 His writings also appeared in several articles posted by the Professional Football Researchers Association.
 These writing reflected on Cuneo's own experiences in the NFL, as well as his friendship with Pro Football Hall of Famer Benny Friedman.